ethansong206/mini-amazon-project/README.md

 You can find all the work we have completed in the gitlab linked below: Link to GitLab: https://gitlab.oit.duke.edu/mre29/mini-amazon-skeleton/-/blob/main/README.md

-Code for creating and populating a much larger database is locateed at /db/generated/gen.py
+Code for creating and populating a much larger database is located at /db/generated/gen.py